Table of Contents

 - Information Technology

-Kalamazoo Community Mental Health and Substance Abuse Services (KCMHSAS) has been delivering quality services and programs to improve the lives of those we serve for over 30 years.
+Integrated Services of Kalamazoo (ISK) has been delivering quality services and programs to improve the lives of those we serve for over 30 years.
 We provide a welcoming and diverse community partnership which collaborates and shares effective resources that support individuals and families to be successful through all phases of life.
-KCMHSAS works with youth, families, and adults with mental illnesses, intellectual/developmental disabilities, and substance use disorders to help them succeed.
+ISK works with youth, families, and adults with mental illnesses, intellectual/developmental disabilities, and substance use disorders to help them succeed.

 Mission, Vision, & Values:

 We promote and provide mental health, intellectual/developmental disability, and substance use resources that empower people to succeed.